Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 +++

-### On the "File Test Properties Tab", note the options that exist.
+### File Analyzer - Properties

+- Manifest Generate Property Filename
+  - manifestGenerate.prop
-The "Manifest Generate Property Filename" should match the name of the file that you modified.
+  - this is the name of the file that we edited

 +++